loganathanc1603/SAPUI5_Training/README.md

 6. Methods of the any sap control

 08.04.2020 Filtering & Sorting Binding Context
+1. Different controls like ObjectIdentifier ObjectStats ObjectNumber
-1. Filtering
+2. Filtering
-2. Sorting
+3. Sorting
-3. Important table properties
+4. Important table properties
+5. Table responsiveness properties and values
-4. Context of the model
+6. Context of the model
-5. Fragment basic
+7. Fragment basic